Glass Mountain (California)

-Glass Mountain, in Inyo National Forest, is one of the tallest peaks in Mono County, California.
+Glass Mountain, in Inyo National Forest, is a peak in Mono County, California.
 The peak lies 20 mi southeast of the shoreline of Mono Lake and is the highest point on the 4 mi long sinuous Glass Mountain Ridge.

 The Glass Mountain Ridge forms the northeast boundary of Long Valley Caldera.
 It consists of a sequence of lava domes, flows, and welded pyroclastic flows of rhyolite composition that were erupted between 2.1 and 0.8 million years ago.

 Obsidian, a naturally occurring volcanic glass, can be found on the mountain.